Inventory Analyst - Field Based - Data Analytics

 Advanced Reporting & Dashboards

-System Accuracy & Process Improvement
+Systems, Accuracy & Process Improvement

 Stakeholder Collaboration

-Essential Skills
+Essential Skills & Experience

-Strong numerical and analytical abilities, including experience with statistical analysis.
+Strong numerical and analytical problem-solving skills.

 Desirable Skills

-Experience with data visualisation tools (Power BI, Tableau).
+Experience with additional BI tools (e.g., Tableau).

 Why Join Us?

-Advisory - Hospital Environment:
+Advisory - Hospital Environment

 If you're ready to take on this rewarding challenge, apply now and be a vital part of our mission to enhance healthcare inventory management!
 Your journey starts here!

-Adecco is a disability-confident employer.
-We are committed to running an inclusive and accessible recruitment process to support candidates of all backgrounds and abilities.
-If you require reasonable adjustments at any stage, please let us know and we will be happy to support you.
+Our client is a disability-confident employer committed to an inclusive and accessible recruitment process.
+If you require reasonable adjustments at any stage, please let us know, and we will be happy to support you.

-We use generative AI tools to support our candidate screening process.
-This helps us ensure a fair, consistent, and efficient experience for all applicants.
-Rest assured, all final decisions are made by our hiring team, and your application will be reviewed with care and attention.
+Note: We use generative AI tools to assist in our candidate screening process.
+All final decisions are made by our hiring team, ensuring your application is reviewed with care and attention.

 Adecco acts as an employment agency for permanent recruitment and an employment business for the supply of temporary workers.
 The Adecco Group UK & Ireland is an Equal Opportunities Employer.